foundryvtt/dnd5e/wiki/Contributing-to-the-Wiki.md

 We want to make sure that contributing to the Wiki is as easy as possible so that anyone that would like to help us with this task can do so.
 In that light, some guidelines to contribute to the Wiki are outlined below.

 ## How the Wiki is updated
 Typically, a repository's Wiki can only be updated by the owners of that repo, this made community provided documentation cumbersome to include.
 In order to easily accept community provided documentation this repository is utilizing a [GitHub Action](https://github.com/Andrew-Chen-Wang/github-wiki-action) which will generate the Wiki from any Markdown files merged to the [`publish-wiki` branch's `/wiki/` folder](https://github.com/foundryvtt/dnd5e/tree/publish-wiki/wiki).
-If you would like to submit documentation to be included in the Wiki, please review the recommendations below and the steps to open an issue and submit a Pull Request below.
+If you would like to submit documentation to be included in the Wiki, please review the recommendations and the steps to open an Issue and submit a Pull Request below.

 ## Style Guide
 When submitting a Markdown file for consideration for the Wiki, we ask you to follow the style guide outlined here, this will ensure consistency between all of our wiki pages.